Photo courtesy of gossipextra.com

-After a brief background on Richard Spencer’s early life, career and political personality given by history professor Dr. Randy Browne gave her insight behind his motives.
+After a brief background on Richard Spencer’s early life, career and political personality given by history professor Dr. Randy Browne gave his insight behind his motives.

 Four panelists — Savin Matozzi, Deena Dakhiel, Ihsan Walker and Courtney Ambielli — representatives of various identity groups on campus, had the opportunity to offer their insights and experiences.

 Walker laughed when the host of the panel, Eduardo Patron, asked how Richard Spencer and the environment he’s bringing with him is affecting students.

 “My question is honestly where do I start?”
 Walker said.
 “Being Black, it’s all over the place.
 Even just in general the hate that he breathes is very offensive.
 We can all identify with hatred.”

 Spencer’s rhetoric and his attempt to make hate “normal” hits personally on many different levels for Walker and Dakhiel.

 “Once people know my identity, that’s when I feel threatened.
 When they see my name, it’s Deena Dakhiel.
 That’s other,” Dakhiel said.